-Each student will be required to produce 2 extended coursework tasks;
+Each student will be required to produce 2 extended coursework assignments;

-- 1) An investigation to review and compare essential equipment for a nursery, identify and prevent accidents, recommend healthy meal choices and plan, prepare and evaluate a feed or meal. - 2) Observe and compare a child (from whom they have decided to base their studies on) to developmental norms and plan and evaluate a suitable play activity.
+- 1) An investigation to review and compare essential equipment for a nursery, identify and prevent accidents, recommend healthy meal choices and plan, prepare and evaluate a feed or meal. - 2) Observe and compare a child (upon whom they have decided to base their studies) to developmental norms and plan and evaluate a suitable play activity.

-Between 10-14 hours of class time will be allocated to complete each task.
-The tasks will be marked by the teacher and moderated by the exam board.
+The coursework assignment brief will be set by OCR yearly focussing on each learnt area of study.
+Student will have to complete each piece between 10-14 hours of class time.
+The tasks will be marked by the teacher and moderated externally by the exam board.

-Skills needed to study this subject: should be interested in and confident around young children and keen to observe and understand their stages of physical, intellectual and social development.
+Skills needed to study this subject: You should be interested in and confident around young children and keen to observe and understand their stages of physical, intellectual and social development.
 Good literacy skills are required as there is a considerable amount of theory and written work.
 Higher marks are awarded for accurate spelling, grammar and punctuation.
-Have the ability to work independently on two extended coursework tasks.
+You need to have the ability to work independently on two extended coursework tasks.

-Possible Careers + Future Study: Course leads to a career working with children for example Nursery Nurse, Early Years Teacher, Primary School Teacher and Social Worker.
+Possible Careers + Future Study: Course can lead to: further study in Health and Social Care; a career working with children, for example Nursery Nurse, Early Years Teacher, Primary School Teacher, Social Worker.

-Subject: GCSE Computer Science Exam Board : (OCR) J277 Coursework: 0% Exam 100%
+Subject: GCSE Computer Science

+Exam Board: (OCR) J277

+Coursework: 0% Exam 100%